 - How can caregivers, home health aides, and others to help the person with PD?

-Learn how the brain can be retrained to improve and help restore neuro-muscular communication, cognitive function, and cognitive function during movement
+- Learn how the brain can be retrained to improve and help restore neuromuscular communication, cognitive function, and cognitive function during movement

-Learn optimal exercises that will help the person with PD to improve:
+Through hands on application, learn about specialized tools and optimal exercises that will help the person with PD to improve:

-- Mobility and movement
+- Mobility and Movement